Mennonite Central Committee: Voluntary service

+Lois Gunden volunteered for the Mennonite Central Committee in 1941 and established an orphanage for refuge children of the Spanish Civil War and Jewish children from Rivesaltes internment camp.
+The children that she rescued were malnourished, in poor health, and had lice.
+She was awarded the title Righteous Among the Nations by Yad Vashem for her efforts to care for and protect children.

 As Civilian Public Service started to wind down in 1946, MCC began exploring a peacetime service program that would continue the types of projects performed by CPS.
 The new program, Voluntary Service, had several aims.

 It would provide young people with a way to voluntarily perform Christian service for up to a year as a means of testifying more widely to the gospel and its way of love and nonresistance.
 Projects were to help alleviate human need in a culturally sensitive manner.
 The program would operate as an internship in Christian service, developing the workers' service motivation, witness and religious conviction.
 It would provide Mennonite young people with an opportunity to express appreciation for the material blessings, religious and other national liberties and to contribute to the well-being of the nation.
 Finally, it was hoped that some individuals would decide to devote their careers to full-time ministry or missionary service.